$3M NSF grant to send UIC students on historic arctic expedition

 Max Berkelhammer, assistant professor of earth and environmental sciences, and other faculty mentors will also work with the UIC students.

 Some students not aboard the ship will participate in science telepresence or in the media production while based at the University of Rhode Island’s oceanography institute.
-Other students will participate from UIC in support of onboard science activities, science communication and social media.
+Others will work from UIC in support of onboard science activities, communication and social media.

-All UIC students selected for the project will take a college-required course during the spring semester before their summer internships.

-An onboard film crew will capture the science discoveries and follow the students for a two-hour documentary, “Frozen Obsession,” that will describe the history and implications – from climate to commerce – of the changing Arctic.
+An onboard film crew will capture the science discoveries and follow the students for a documentary.

-In 2018, UIC’s student team will host a screening of the film and other events related to the expedition.

-UIC undergraduates – seniors are excluded – interested in applying to the program can find more information and an application online.
-The deadline to apply is Nov.
-18 at 5 p.m.
-ET.

-Selected students will be notified by the end of November to enroll in the mandatory topic course.
-Call (312) 413-7563 or email mmeler@uic.edu for further details.
+Selected students will be notified by the end of November to enroll in a mandatory course.
+Call 312-413-7563 or email mmeler@uic.edu for more details.